 If the Growth Quadrant returns absolute numbers (traffic, growth %), you also have to get into comparison mode and stack your market share up against competitors.

 This is where the Share of Visits section comes into play.

 We can see that while Warby Parker is placed in the Leaders category, it has a much bigger competitor—Zennioptical—who has a 21.38% market share.
 And Eyebuydirect actually comes very close and poses a potential threat to Warby Parker by having an 15.78% market share.

 Ways to Increase Your Company’s Market Share (With Examples)

 Whether a market leader or a niche player, you need to keep innovating to maintain and/or expand the percentage of an industry you own.

 To make this happen, companies have to focus on growing their customer base, be it online or offline customers.

 Here are some ways to increase market share:

 Lower prices can be a quick and effective way to bring in more customers.
 Periodic discount campaigns that can compete with the competition can bring in new footfall.

-Introducing new features and products to your offerings is another way to grow your market share.
+Introducing new features and products or expanding ecommerce options is another way to grow your market share.
 Use existing data, customer feedback, and competitor analysis to make informed decisions about new product development that can boost your market share.